-• It controls most of the vegetative and endocrine functions of the body and many aspects of emotional behavior.

-- the hypothalamus sends output signals in three directions: - 1.
+- o It controls most of the vegetative and endocrine functions of the body and many aspects of emotional behavior. - It basically has an autonomic and endocrine control (by controlling the pituitary gland) - o the hypothalamus sends output signals in three directions: - 1.
 Reticular areas in the brain stem. - 2.
 Anterior thalamus and limbic portions of the cortex. - 3.
 Pituitary glands.

-The Hypothalamus
+Sereen Draghmeh

-- The suprachiasmatic nucleus (SCN) of the hypothalamus contains about 20,000 neurons and is located above the optic chiasm. - biological clocks are found in nearly every tissue and organ of the body and capable of maintaining their own circadian rhythms, although their circadian rhythms are usually maintained for only a few days in the absence of signals from the SCN.
+- o There are many nuclei in the hypothalamus and each one has a specific function - o E.g: - The lateral hypothalamic area when stimulated it induces thirt and hunger senstations - They also found when they stimulated this area they expected just thirst and hunger sensations but no they also found an effective nature of the sensation(emotional part due to the limbic system) in which this stimulation resulted in thirst and hunger associated with this rage kind of pattern of response - This makes sense cause the hypothalamus is found in the limbic system plus we can see that the people in ramadan when theyre hungry they are a little mad - While the ventromedial nucleus stimualtes satiety sensations - While the stimulate of this are which causes satiety they also found that it resulted in tranquility - The medial preoptic area causes a decrease in blood pressure - While the posterior hypothalams can cause an increase in the blood pressure - o There are so many nuclei for specific functions for the autonomic nervous sytem control - The suprachiasmatic nucleus (SCN) of the hypothalamus contains about 20,000 neurons and is located above the optic chiasm. - biological clocks are found in nearly every tissue and organ of the body and capable of maintaining their own circadian rhythms, although their circadian rhythms are usually maintained for only a few days in the absence of signals from the SCN. - Although the circadian rhythms of the SCN are endogenous and self-sustained, they are altered by environmental changes such as temperature and timing of the light-dark cycle.

-The Hypothalamus

-• Although the circadian rhythms of the SCN are endogenous and self-sustained, they are altered by environmental changes such as temperature and timing of the light-dark cycle.